 Who can file a lawsuit for violation of the ADA?

-An ADA lawsuit can be filed by any disabled person who encounters a barrier to access, meaning an ADA violation, on or at a place of public accommodation.
-No pre-suit notice is required prior to filing a claim.
+An ADA lawsuit can be filed by any disabled person who encounters a barrier to access, meaning an ADA violation, on or at any place of public accommodation.

 What does an ADA lawsuit seek to achieve?

 Usually, the plaintiff in an ADA lawsuit is seeks to make the defendant business comply with the ADA, and seeks legal fees and costs.
-In some states, the plaintiff is also entitled to recover damages under state laws.
+In some states, the disabled plaintiff may also be entitled to recover money damages under Florida law.

 Under the Florida Civil Rights Act, a person who has been excluded by barriers to access can recovery money in their case.
 There is a specific process for making a claim for money under Florida law, and we are experienced in this area.